 Malema and his entourage climbed over the rubble of the demolished houses.

 When he arrived at the front door of a woman's house she ran out and dropped to her knees at his feet crying.

 Malema comforted the woman, telling her not to cry.

 He said it was government's fault that houses had been demolished.
-At the same time, he absolved the ANC of any responsibility.

 He told residents he would make sure the court order was enforced and asked for corrupt housing officials to be found and dealt with.